-- Originally developed in Bell labs of AT&T in 1696, written in C, since then huge radiation, hybridization, HGT, ... - Trademark only systems passing certain conditions (paid certification) can be called "UNIX" - Solaris, HP-UX, AIX, etc. (commercial systems for big servers) - Main principles: simple, multitasking, hierarchical, network, for more users (takes cares about permissions etc.), configuration written in plain text files, important relationships among applications (generally one application = one task - they are chained), work primarily with text, has kernel and API (interface to communicate with the rest of the system) - UNIX-like (UN\X, \nix) - Systems compatible with UNIX (Linux, BSD and its variants, Mac OS X, ...)
+- Originally developed in Bell labs of AT&T in 1696, written in C, since then huge radiation, hybridization, HGT, ... - Trademark only systems passing certain conditions (paid certification) can be called "UNIX" - Solaris, HP-UX, AIX, etc. (commercial systems for big servers) - Main principles: simple, multitasking, hierarchical, network, for more users (takes cares about permissions etc.), configuration written in plain text files, important relationships among applications (generally one application = one task - they are chained), work primarily with text, has kernel and API (interface to communicate with the rest of the system) - UNIX-like (UN\X, \nix) - Systems compatible with UNIX (Linux, BSD and its variants, macOS, ...) - Mainly open-source (UNIX is commonly commercial source code is not available for public, but its specification is)